kohlschutter/junixsocket/.github/ISSUE_TEMPLATE/bug_report.md

 **Notes**
 Add any other context about the problem here.
 Please link/attach any source code that is useful to diagnose the issue.

+**Lastly, please make sure to test the problem still occurs on the latest version of junixsocket** All minor version updates (e.g., 2.4.x -> 2.5.x) are supposed to be backwards compatible.
+If you find that this isn't the case, please mention it in your report.
+Thank you!